thejayray/thejayray.github.io/_posts/2024/2024-04-03-nascent-thoughts-on-hobbies.md

 layout: post
 date: 2024-04-03 12:35:00 -0500
 tags: post, poem, hobbies
-title: ‘Nascent Thoughts on Hobbies’
+title: Nascent Thoughts on Hobbies
 ---

 I use to fancy myself a connoisseur of everything, an endless well of interest in new subjects or hobbies.